ihabadly/SoC-Nios/README.md

 # SoC-Nios&reg;
-Building an example System on Chip (SoC) using NIOS&reg; II processor.
+Building an example System on Chip (SoC) using Nios&reg; II processor.

 ## Install